-In today´s digital age technology has become omnipresent.
+In today´s digital age, technology has become omnipresent.
 We use it to function daily.
-It’s continuous and evermore growing integration in our lives is only going to escalate with time.
+Its continuous and ever growing integration in our lives is only going to escalate with time.
 This presence is especially felt in the way our economy operates.
-Consumer behavior is immensely impacted by digital technology; social media platforms can to launch viral trends that can increase demand for a good or service overnight.
-Potential customers can take part in simultaneous conversations online across a global interconnected community.
-Due to these unexpected peaks of demand traditional supply chains haven´t been able to keep up.
-The sequential nature of traditional supply chains results in their forecasts are always based on previous sales.
-That is used to order the right amount of raw materials from suppliers to be sent to their manufacturing facilities.
+Consumer behavior is immensely impacted by digital technology; social media platforms can launch viral trends that can increase demand for a goods or a service overnight.
+Potential customers can take part in simultaneous conversations online across a globally interconnected community.
+Due to these unexpected peaks of demand, traditional supply chains have not been able to keep up.
+The sequential nature of traditional supply chains results in their forecasts, which are always based on previous sales.
+This method is used to order the right amount of raw materials from suppliers to be sent to their manufacturing facilities.
 If an unexpected peak in demand were to occur as a result of a viral trend, the company would quickly sell out of the said product and the replenishment of stock in a traditional supply chain would result in an overall loss for the company.
 The additional cost incurred of expediting material shipments to the factories and the premium shipment fees to the stores can take a significant amount of time with no guarantee of how long the trend will last.
-Companies can potentially be left with a surplus of unsold products and result in a loss.
+Companies can potentially be left with a surplus of unsold products, and this would result in a loss.

 The need for our supply chains to evolve has become imminent.
-They need to transform into interconnected ecosystems that can answer customer solutions and digitally operate.
-Making them more apt to efficiently manage customer needs across multiple channels and proactively avoid risks of loss.
-Adopting digital supply chains would mean that changes in demand could be identified instantaneously.
-Making the supply chain into a competitive advantage for the company.
-Leveraging flexible logistics network with shared infrastructure.
-Giving these companies the versatility and agility that is needed to operate in this digital age.
+They need to transform into interconnected eco-systems that can answer customer solutions and digitally operate, thus making them more apt to efficiently manage customer needs across multiple channels and proactively avoid risks of loss.
+Adopting digital supply chains would mean that changes in demand could be identified instantaneously, making the supply chain into a competitive advantage for the company, leveraging flexible logistics network with shared infrastructure and giving these companies the versatility and agility that is needed to operate in this digital age.

 This has forced companies to rethink the way they design their supply chain.
-In addition, several social and economic movements have changed customer expectations. i.e. In recent years pressure to reduce carbon emissions and having a sustainable supply chain had become a plus.
-According to McKinsey & Company there is a “definite trend towards individualization and customization that drives strong growth and constant changes.”
+In addition, several social and economic movements have changed customer expectations.
+For example, in recent years pressure to reduce carbon emissions and having a sustainable supply chain has become a plus.
+According to McKinsey & Company, there is a “definite trend towards individualization and customization that drives strong growth and constant changes.”